gchq/Palisade-examples/README.md

 For Windows developer environments, we recommend setting up [WSL](https://docs.microsoft.com/en-us/windows/wsl/).

 # Overview of the Example
-This repo contains the business logic required to configure and deploy Palisade to meet your organisations requirements.
-Therefore the contents of this repo show the potential of Palisade via an example scenario and performance test suite.
+This repository contains the business logic required to configure and deploy Palisade to meet your organisations requirements.
+Therefore the contents of this repository shows the potential of Palisade via an example scenario and performance test suite.

-This example is designed around a generic fictional company where staff need to access sensitive data for legitimate purposes.
+This example is designed around a generic fictional company where staff need to access [sensitive data](https://github.com/gchq/synthetic-data-generator/tree/v0.0.4) for legitimate purposes.
 The generic use cases explored in these examples all involve the same HR employee data but with different outcomes based on the rules that are enforced.

 Alice works in HR and has completed the Payroll Training Course.